prestodb/tempto/README.md

 Currently we support only JDBC based database connections.
 Multiple such connections may be defined in this section of the configuration.
 By default, tests and queries are executed using the connection named "default".
 You can change "default" to point to whichever JDBC connection you want to query against (see example below).
-You will need to define a connection for every database that will need to be access during the test run.
+You will need to define a connection for every database that will need to be accessed during the test run.
 For example, if you'd like the framework to create tables for you in Hive, you'll have to specify connection parameters for Hive.

-Remark: Currently all database connections defined in the configuration are initialized eagerly even
+Remark: Every database connection defined in the configuration will be initialized during framework startup,
-        if due to test filtering no tests requiring particular connection is being run.
-This is place for improvement in the future.
+        even if no tests using that type of connection are scheduled to be executed.
+        This will be improved in the future.

 ```YAML
 databases:           # database connections